519Moodlight/519Moodlight.github.io/README.md

 Design & components selection (advantages and disadvantages)

 ## Feature Highlights
+- Transfer Humidity and Temperature values to QTPY2040 using uart
+- Translate PWM signal output into Arduino readable signal (PWM or Analog) ??? need modification
+- Concise information transferred from Pico4ML about person detection
+- Intelligent sensor that will only turn on when a human is close-by
+- Vivid graphic display using LED matrix
+- 6 models display control -- humidity adjust, temperature adjust, feeling temperature, visualization (specific face patterns), rainbow (10 colors to show different humidity and temperature), DEMO (being able to control HUMIDITY ADJUST & TEMPERATURE ADJUST)

 ## PIO in use
 ### Diagram of the overal logic